CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 the foreign words, and a single closing bracket:

 ```
-This is some NENA. <Du: Dit is niet NENA>
+This is some NENA. <Du:Dit is niet NENA>
 ```

 Any number of words are allowed in a foreign language tag, but the tag should